Ashen-Vaults/alexsh.github.io/_posts/projs/personal/2016-03-21-mirrors-of-grimaldi.markdown

 **My Roles**:

-I primarily focused on developing an AI framework for utility-based decision making.
+As one of three programmers, I primarily focused on developing an AI framework for utility-based decision making.
 Additionally, I worked on various aspects of enemy behavior, including movement and path-finding, attack mechanics, and perception and targeting systems.
-Beyond AI, I developed stencil shaders, integrated these systems to interact with the player, and addressed numerous major and minor bug fixes.
+Beyond AI, I developed stencil shaders, integrated these systems to interact with the player, and fixed numerous high priority bugs.

 ---